 Darby groans and pick’s up her legs, spinning a full circle on the brick wall.

 What’s in a name, that which we would call a rose by any other name that would smell as sweet.

-Darby wiggles her fingers, allowing blue and gold waves of magic to dance on them.
+Darby wiggles her fingers as she watches, allowing blue and gold waves of magic to dance on them.
 It reminds me of one playing a piano.

-I crouch to pick up my book, groaning as I flip through the now dirty pages, trying to find my place again.
+I rub my injured forehead before squatting down to pick up my book, groaning as I flip through the now dirty pages, trying to find my place again.

-Darby sighs and soon begins to move her wrist as well, causing the blue and gold magic to flow around her wrist too.
+Darby sighs and soon begins to move her wrist as well, causing the blue and gold magic to flow around the base of her hand.
 “I don’t understand why you enjoy reading so much.
 For me it just’s too bothersome.”

 I snort, standing back up and tucking the book against my sweater.
 “Yes well, you wouldn’t know half the spells you do, if it wasn’t for books.”